Jonathan X. Coté

 Christine Dacre is a Chartered Professional Accountant (Certified General Accountant), working at TransLink as Vice President, Financial Services.
 She brings with her a wealth of experience in senior finance roles and has been a member of a number of boards, most recently being the New Westminster Victims Assistance Association.
 Christine spent 15 years on the board of numerous credit unions.
 Originally as a director of the Dairy Industry Credit Union, Christine participated in three separate mergers ending with G&F Financial Group.
 During these mergers, Christine played a significant role ensuring a smooth transition each time both at the board and management levels.
 In her spare time, Christine is an avid golfer and loves to hike with her dogs.

 Natalia Bryant holds a Bachelor of Laws from Dalhousie University.
 In addition, she holds a Certified Disability Management Professional designation through the National Institute of Disability Management and Research.
 She has been practicing exclusively in the area of workers compensation and disability law since 2009.
 Ms. Bryant previously served as a member of the Employment Assistance Appeal Tribunal.
-She holds a professional designation from the National Institute of Disability Management and Research.
+In her spare time, Natalia is an avid runner and loves to explore New Westminster’s many parks with her family.

 As a business lawyer, Sasha Ramnarine works with small businesses and start-up companies.
 Since 2008 Sasha has been partnering with the Greater Vancouver Board of Trade to advocate the municipal and provincial government for policy changes affecting small businesses in British Columbia.
 He contributes to the Police Board experience in advocating for social justice issues, including support for high-risk youths, ensuring safe drinking water in First Nations communities, and career mentorship for immigrants and refugees.
 When he is not working, he can be found hiking, swimming, golfing, and playing competitive cricket.